What to Do If Your Car Is Stolen

 What to Do When Your Car Is Stolen

-Before calling the police, confirm the car is actually stolen.
+Before calling the police, confirm the theft.
 Contact local parking enforcement to rule out a tow for violations or parking restrictions.
-If theft is confirmed, call the police immediately and get the case number.
+Once confirmed, call the police immediately and get the case number.
 Insurers require it to open a theft claim.
-After securing the report, call your insurer's claims line.
+After getting the report, call your insurer's claims line and file an auto insurance theft claim.

 1. 1